 - Content is more challenging for web users to edit and reuse.
 Say, for example, there’s a pithy quote or phrase in your content that a user would like to copy and share with someone else.
 That’s great – but cutting and pasting text from PDFs often produces unexpected results, resulting in frustration.

 - PDFs aren’t truly designed for reading on screens.
 Remember, the digital realm is just a transitory phase for this file format.
 It is ultimately meant to produce a tangible form, so the specifications of this file type are optimized to support printing.

 - They are difficult for web users to navigate when seeking specific information.
 Because the website navigation menu doesn’t appear when viewing the file, users can become disoriented.
 Visitors who open PDFs directly from search also don’t have context for the information or access to related content.

 - PDFs give you very limited metrics about how much web users are engaging with them.
-It not possible to track analytics measuring engagement because data such as depth of scroll, how long the file was viewed, and what links were clicked cannot be captured.
+It’s not possible to track analytics measuring engagement because data such as depth of scroll, how long the file was viewed, and what links were clicked.